 increasing penalties under the Act (in some instances by up to 50%).

-For a detailed summary of these amendments please refer to our earlier blog available here.
+For a detailed summary of these amendments please refer to our earlier insights available here.

 The 2019 Bill also includes some further proposed amendments to the Act not originally comprised in the 2017 Bill.
 The purpose of this article is to summarise these additional proposed amendments: